View Louise Gee's Obituary on Tallahassee.com and share memories

 Survivors include her husband of 60 years, Rev. Theo Gee; her children, Scott Theodore Gee and his wife, Angela, of Winter Garden, FL and Mark Augustus Gee of The Villages, FL; her sisters, Shirley Chriss of Kissimmee, FL, Judy Kassera also of The Villages, FL, and Stacey Anderson of Troy, AL; and her grandchildren, Tommy Gee of Burl, AL and Katie Gee of Birmingham, AL.

-In addition to her parents, Louise was preceded in death by her siblings, Dorothy Crawford, Sally Franklin, and Tommy Humphries, Jr.
+In addition to her parents, Louise was preceded in death by her siblings, Dorothy Crawford, Sally Franklin, and Tommy Humphries, Jr., 91, of The Villages, FL, passed away Thursday, February 27, 2020.